Team-WHITE-Ohjelmistoprojekti-2/shoppinglist-backend/README.md

 # Shoppinglist backend

 This is the backend application for the shoppinglist project.
-It is developed with Java snd Spring Boot.
+It is developed with Java and Spring Boot.

 # Deployment